jwalton3141/jwalton3141.github.io/_posts/2017-12-22-Embed-Publication-Matplotlib-Latex.md

 This post will introduce the essential skills and ideas you'll need to produce publication-quality figures using the Python plotting package [matplotlib](https://matplotlib.org/).
 We'll learn how to seamlessly embed figures into [LaTeX](https://www.latex-project.org/about/) documents and [beamer presentations](https://ctan.org/pkg/beamer?lang=en).
 Minimum working examples will be provided to fully illustrate figure production.

-It is assumed that the reader already has some familiarity with matplotlib, however, more advanced ability is not assumed.
+It is assumed that the reader already has some familiarity with matplotlib.
 References and links will be provided to relevant literature and further reading.

 # Colour and styling

-One of the first things that a reader will notice about your figures is their colour scheme and styling.
+One of the first things that a reader will notice about your figures is theicoir colour scheme and styling.
 Many matplotlib users are languishing behind the times with an old install of the package.
 More recent releases of matplotlib (>= v2.0) feature improved styling.
 [This excellent talk from Scipy's 2015 conference](https://www.youtube.com/watch?v=xAoljeRJ3lU]) delves into some of the theory behind the new default colourmap.
-If you aren't sure how to get the latest install, [refer to the documentation provided by matplotlib](https://matplotlib.org/users/installing.html).
+If you aren't sure how to get the latest install, you can [refer to the documentation provided by matplotlib](https://matplotlib.org/users/installing.html).

 [![old_style](/assets/publication_quality/old_style.png "Old default"){:class="img-responsive"}](https://matplotlib.org/devdocs/gallery/style_sheets/style_sheets_reference.html)
 [![new_style](/assets/publication_quality/new_style.png "New default"){:class="img-responsive"}](https://matplotlib.org/devdocs/gallery/style_sheets/style_sheets_reference.html)

-If you remain unhappy with the default styling, matplotlib provides [many different style sheets for you to try out](https://matplotlib.org/devdocs/gallery/style_sheets/style_sheets_reference.html).
-Alternatively you could use
+Matplotlib also provides [many different style sheets for you to try out](https://matplotlib.org/devdocs/gallery/style_sheets/style_sheets_reference.html).
+You can list the available styles with
 ```py
 import matplotlib.pyplot as plt
 plt.style.available
 ```
-to list our style options.

 Style sheets allow the user to effortlessly swap between styles without having to alter their plotting routines.
 As an example, to change to the [seaborn](https://seaborn.pydata.org/) style we would use ```plt.style.use('seaborn')```.

 # Seamless embedding in LaTeX

+It's relatively easy to get our figures to blend nice with our LaTeX document.
+However, it isn't going to happen by accident.
+In this section we'll cover the two key ingredients for a well-embedded plot: determining our desired figure dimensions in matplotlib and using LaTeX to typeset the text in our figure.
-Whether you wish to pen a research paper, your doctoral thesis or a report for a colleague, many will wish to embed figures from matplotlib into a [LaTeX](https://www.latex-project.org/about/) document.
-To maintain the desired aspect ratio of your figures, to avoid unwanted scaling and to allow font size to be matched between figure and the body of your text, we must learn to set the dimensions of your figure manually.
-Later in this post we shall discuss the best file formats to save and preserve your new figures.
-Finally we show how to insert your figures into LaTeX.
+Later in this post we shall also discuss the best file formats to save and preserve your new figures.
+Finally we will see how to insert these figures into LaTeX.

 ## Determining figure size

 The key to seamlessly blending your matplotlib figures into your LaTeX document is in determining the desired dimensions of the figure *before* creation.
-In this way, when you insert your figure it will not need to be resized, and therefore font and aspect ratio will remain true to your specifications.
+In this way, when you insert your figure it will not need to be resized, and therefore the fontsize and aspect ratio won't be altered.
 The figure you produce with matplotlib will be the *exact* figure you see in your LaTeX document.

 Our first step to creating appropriately sized figures is to determine the textwidth of ourLaTeX document.
 To do this we can make use of the ```\showthe``` command.
 If we wished to determine the width of a 10pt report, we could do so by compiling this dummy ```.tex``` file:
 ```tex